When you commit a fault which humbles you and for which you are really sorry, it is a gain instead of a loss.

 It is easy to fall into the prejudice that Catholics of previous generations were narrowly obsessed with sin and that they lacked mercy and balance.
-It was simply not so!
+It was simply not so.

-As Fr Doyle suggests, we truly can gain from our sins and our faults when we repent and humble ourselves and adhere more closely to Christ.
+As Fr Doyle suggests, we truly can gain from our faults when we repent and humble ourselves and adhere more closely to Christ.
 The bitter experience of our weakness teaches us how little we are.
 It is those who are little, who know their limitations, who are most secure from temptation.
 On the contrary it is those who feel most secure in their own merits and virtues who are most likely to fall.
 Pride goes before the fall, as the saying goes.

 The experience of our sins also fosters a great spirit of repentance – or compunction – in our soul.
 As the Imitation of Christ declares,